 KiwiSaver is a voluntary, work-based savings initiative to help you with your long-term saving for retirement.
 It’s designed to be hassle-free so it’s easy to maintain a regular savings pattern.

-There’s a few extra benefits when you join Kiwisaver with Nick Green Financial Services; we’re always ahead of the game with the latest news so why not tap into our expert knowledge?
+As a Financial Advice Provider, I can help you manage your goals and expectations.
 It’s always good to know what fund choices are available and what they look like.
-We can help you review your existing policies and plans and provide expert recommendations where appropriate to help with fund management and performance.
-We’re also available business hours and weekday evenings so our appointment schedule is built around what time of the day is best for you.
+I can help you review your existing policies and plans and provide expert recommendations where appropriate to help with fund management and performance.
+We’re also available business hours and early weekday evenings so our appointment schedule is built around what time of the day is best for you.

 How do you make informed decisions?
 You talk to Nick Green Financial Services on 06 368 8175.